thomas-daniels/HeavyStarrerDetector/README.md

 ## Running the bot ##

 When you run it, it will ask for the host of the chat room, the room number, and credentials for the bot to log on.
 When it's started, you'll see `<<` on your terminal and you can input commands.
+Currently, the commands are:

-Currently, the only command is `stop` which stops the bot.
+ - `stop`: stops the bot.
+ - `disable`: disables the bot.
+It doesn't check for heavy starrers until you enable it again.
+ - `enable`: enables the bot when it's disabled.